 Entering the sanctuary you’ll feel the vastness of St. Peter’s Basilica, an expanse that cannot be appreciated when it is full of tourists.
 Make your first stop Michelangelo’s Pieta, a Carrara marble masterpiece created when he was only 25.
 The exquisite sculpture, now behind glass, looks like it was carved from creamy butter.
 It will take your breath away.

-You could spend hours inside, but I suggest the elevator to the roof.
+You could spend hours inside the Vatican, but I suggest the elevator to the roof.
 You’ll still have to climb stairs if you want to reach the walkway around the top of the dome, but you will find the view and the memory unforgettable.

 If you are very lucky and plan far ahead, you may garner one of the cherished spots on the Scavi Tour.
-The Scavi tour goes way below the church foundation, through ancient catacombs, finishing at the gravesite of St. Peter.
-It is one of the most outstanding tours I have ever taken–anywhere.
-Please read my account here.
+This Rome adventure goes way below the church foundation, through ancient catacombs, finishing at the gravesite of St. Peter.
+It is one of the most outstanding tours I have ever taken—anywhere.

 Looking for places to stay in Rome?
 Start your search for hotels in Rome with us!